Virtual Memory

 • each entry in the table contains the physical page number for that virtual page if the page is currently in memory.

-Each program has it’s own page table.
+Each program has its own page table.

 Calculations